 Adrienne Billings-Smith, Esq.

-Founder of Concerned Parents of Color of West Hartford
+Founder & President of Concerned Parents of Color of West Hartford

 Adrienne Billings-Smith is a local attorney, flight attendant and parent of a West Hartford student.
 She has lived in various areas of the United States but calls Florida home.
 Being a black, queer woman from the south she navigated racism and discrimination her entire life.
 She chose to leave Florida in hopes that New England would afford her family a better life culturally, financially, and politically.
 Unfortunately, she recognized that racism has no boundaries and realized she needed to speak up for her family and community.
 In the wake of police brutality and the numerous stories about inequity in education she realized a voice was needed in her community.